 SPECIAL COLLECTIONS CLASSROOM

 - Suitable for larger classes (no more than 35 students) using Special Collections materials or those classes using larger format Special Collections materials.

-- Equipped with a computer, projector and screen, audio system, media players, and easy laptop connections to the screen display
+- Equipped with a computer, projector and screen, digital camera, audio system, media players, and easy laptop connections to the screen display

 Scheduling a Class Visit